kubevirt/user-guide/vm-creation.md

 ### VM API

-> Note: Currently there isno offline documentation of the VM API.
+> Note: Currently there is no offline documentation of the VM API.

 A VM API is also called a VM object, because the object is used to define a virtual machine.